The Mom on a Budget

 Develop a budget

 If you have never created a budget, this is a good time to start.
 Track your expenses and develop a budget that works for you.
-While tracking your expenses, find areas and ways to cut down
+While tracking your expenses, find areas and ways to cut down your expenses and free up extra cash for the money challenge.

 Cut down your grocery bill